More Than Efficiency: Embedding Compression Improves Domain Adaptation in Dense Retrieval: Empirical Results

 \subsection{Comparison with Other Domain-Adaptation Methods}

-Our main text deliberately focuses on the phenomenon of PCA compression—an overlooked yet embarrassingly simple technique that requires no synthetic data generation or model fine-tuning.
-In that spirit, we avoided mixing PCA with popular domain-adaptation pipelines such as Generative Pseudo-Labeling (GPL) in the core experiments, because doing so would obscure the clarity of our investigation and inflate the computational budget.
+Our main experiments isolate PCA compression as a training-free adaptation mechanism: it requires neither synthetic data generation nor model fine-tuning.
+This isolation keeps the 9-model, 14-dataset study focused on the effect of the projection itself, rather than on the many design choices introduced by heavier adaptation pipelines.
+To connect this analysis with stronger adaptation methods, we additionally compare PCA with fine-tuning methods on the subset of datasets shared by both studies.

-For completeness, however, we report here a side-by-side comparison with Injecting Domain Adaptation (IDA) by \citet{thakur2023injectingdomainadaptationlearningtohash}.
-IDA augments a GPL-adapted encoder with deep hashing schemes—Joint Product Quantization (JPQ)~\cite{JPQ} and Binary Passage Retrieval (BPR)~\cite{yamada-etal-2021-efficient}—to obtain a compact index.
+Specifically, we compare with Injecting Domain Adaptation (IDA) by \citet{thakur2023injectingdomainadaptationlearningtohash}.
+IDA augments a GPL-adapted Tas-B encoder with deep hashing schemes---Joint Product Quantization (JPQ)~\cite{JPQ} and Binary Passage Retrieval (BPR)~\cite{yamada-etal-2021-efficient}--- to obtain a compact index.
 We evaluate on the five datasets used by both our work and IDA.
-The improvements over the base Tas-B encoder are summarized in Table~\ref{tab:pca-ida}, where numbers for GPL, GPL,+,JPQ, and GPL,+,BPR are copied directly from IDA.
+Table~\ref{tab:pca-ida} reports relative improvements over the base Tas-B encoder; the numbers for GPL, GPL\,+\,JPQ, and GPL\,+\,BPR are taken directly from IDA.

-PCA matches GPL on SciDocs and FiQA, and outperforms both GPL\,+\,JPQ and GPL\,+\,BPR on all 5 datasets.
-Crucially, these competitive results are achieved without any of the typical costs associated with domain adaptation, such as GPU hours for fine-tuning or the complexity of managing a data generation pipeline.
-While GPL's generative approach remains superior on the highly specialized ArguAna dataset, PCA’s overall performance is compelling.
-It firmly establishes PCA not just as a "zero-cost baseline", but as a powerful, pragmatic first step for any practitioner addressing domain shift, offering substantial gains before the need for more heavyweight solutions.
+PCA matches GPL on SciDocs and FiQA, while GPL remains stronger on ArguAna, NFCorpus, and SciFact.
+PCA also outperforms both compact IDA variants, GPL\,+\,JPQ and GPL\,+\,BPR, on all five shared datasets.
+These results suggest that PCA is not a replacement for full synthetic-data fine-tuning when compute is available, but it is a strong training-free baseline and a practical first step before practitioners pay the cost of data generation, pseudo-label curation, and fine-tuning.